-James’ Beach is definitely a restaurant, but it’s more of a bar, and a fictional Jason Segal character also claimed it was home to the best fish tacos in the world.
-There’s a lot going on here.
-But that just means it’s perfect for your birthday.
+James’ Beach is a restaurant that a fictional Jason Segal character claimed was home to the best fish tacos in the world, but people mostly treat it as a bar.
+There’s a lot going on here, but that just means it’s perfect for your birthday.
 You can grab a decent dinner in the more subdued dining room and then take the short commute over to the bar where things get rowdy fast.
 Hot people, strong drinks, those fish tacos are all for the taking.

 Backstage is a Culver City bar staple.
 The 80-year-old dive across the street from Sony Studios has no cover, no minimum for groups, and one of the most underrated karaoke situations in town.
 Drinks are cheap, the bar food is better than it needs to be, and there’s even a firepit in the back.
 If you want to keep things casual, but still feel like you’re having a real party, Backstage is where you go.